-The Explore Air 2 is the latest release from Cricut and, in our opinion, is the best personal vinyl cutting machine on the market right now.
+The Explore Air 2 is the predecessor to the Maker and, in our opinion, still one of the best personal vinyl cutting machines on the market right now.

 It cuts and writes at double the speed of its predecessor, the Explore Air, and still boasts the same precision cutting, Bluetooth wireless capability, and software that — while basic — is ideal for the beginner cutter.